tidepool-org/tidepool-org.github.io/data-model/v1/notes.md

 `deviceId` should be the same ones used for the other data.

-If a note is coming from an independent source such as an add-on app, `source` should be the name of the app, and `deviceId` should be a version identifier for the app.
+If a note is coming from an independent source such as an add-on app, `source` should identify the software that is doing the upload, and `deviceId` should identify the hardware the information is coming from.

 ## Text